Table of Contents

 - Setting the Bias

 There are a few remaining items left to be installed on the board.
 They are all require some thought before installation.
 By now you should have determined the final application for this board.
-Read each section below carefully, and perform the steps that apply to your application.
+Read each section below carefully,

 There are three locations on the board where a wire jumper must be installed.
 A piece of one of the resistor leads that was clipped off earlier can be used to make these jumpers.
 It it bent into a "U" shape and inserted into the board like a resistor.
 Then it is soldered and clipped like a resistor.